JerryLiu0415/cs304project/README.md

 * 3. Add student to 'Kevin Ho', meanwhile remove him from the request table.
 * 4. Add student to some private lesson and remove him from the booking record.
 * 5. Remove student from a lesson, a relationship or a private lesson.
-* 6. Remove student from lesson held by 'Kevin Ho'
+* 6. Remove students from lesson held by 'Kevin Ho'
 * 7. Add a user.
 (The user are required to provide essential imformations.)
 * 8. Upate a user's isBlocked field to true.
 * 9. Remove a lesson from instructor 'Kevin Ho'.
 (Lots of updates followed by this, for example all students register)
+* 10. Student fires his instructor -> instructor field becomes NULL -> student get removed from all the lessons
+* 11. If an instructor withdrew from the system (delete/block) -> all his lessons disappear + all his students lose their instructor